HCPCS Codes: What are they?

 Level I

 Similar to ICD and CPT, HCPCS codes are grouped together by the services they describe and are arranged in numeric order.
 The HCPCS Code set is broken down into three levels.
-Level I codes are actually the same as CPT codes, made up of 5 character alphanumeric codes copyrighted by the American Medical Association, representing physician and non-physician services.
+Level I codes are the same as CPT codes.
+They are 5-character codes made up of letters and numbers.
+These codes are protected by copyright and are created by the American Medical Association.
+They show services provided by doctors and other health professionals.
 So all CPT codes are HCPCS codes, but not vice versa.

 Level II